wp-plugins/rencontre/readme.txt

 * Low resource ;
 * Multilingual ;
 * Easy administration with filtering members ;
+* Standalone, not depend on other services ;

 available languages : FR, US, ES (thanks to Sanjay Gandhi).